RAN-GAN/SKCET-CGPA/README.md

 # **SKCET CGPA Calculator**
 _Description_

 The SKCET SGPA Calculator is a web application designed to help students of Sri Krishna College of Engineering and Technology (SKCET) calculate their Semester Grade Point Average (SGPA) for their academic performance.
-The application is specifically tailored for SKCET students in their 1st semester.
+The application is specifically tailored for SKCET students in their 1st and 2nd year students.

 ### _Installation_